Course Director, Drama and Applied Theatre; Senior Lecturer

 Module Coordinator for:

-- Level 4: Performance Histories, Theatre Workshop, Acting the Text
+- Level 4: Performance Histories, Theatre Workshop, Acting the Text, Workshop in Development

 Dawn also teaches on:

-Dawn has just finished working on a pilot project around participatory theatre and conflict resolution for primary school children, focusing on immersive and forum theatre with KS2 children attending Saturday School.
+Dawn has created a participatory theatre and conflict resolution for primary school children, focusing on immersive and forum theatre with KS2 children attending a Saturday School in South London.
 This work includes conflict resolution theories, Philosophy for Children, and aspects of invisible and forum theatre, as well as using a strong narrative and promenade theatre.
 It is also investigating young audience choice and abilities, and willingness to make choices in certain given situations.

 - Fellow of Higher Education Academy (FHEA)